Which application service do I use?

 I went to an institution outside of the United States.
 How do I send you my transcript?

 Regardless of your citizenship, language or home country, if you attended a post-secondary institution outside of the United States, you must have your academic records evaluated by an external, U.S.-based credentials evaluation agency.
-Those using the Bloomberg School application must choose an agency that will include a copy of your transcript or marks sheet in its credentialing report so that you can be considered for admission.
-Review the information for international students for more information on these requirements.
+Those using the Bloomberg School application must choose an agency that will include a copy of their transcripts or marks sheets in its credentialing report.
+More information may be found on the international applicant page and on SOPHAS’s website.

 I am a U.S.-based student who studied abroad.
 Do I need to submit documentation from my study abroad school?

-I attended the Bloomberg School in the past and am now applying to another degree.
+I attended the Bloomberg School in the past and am now applying to another degree program.
 Do I need to order official JHSPH transcripts for my new application?